 There are a number of professional designations that indicate an agent has obtained additional education beyond their licensing work.
 An accredited buyer’s representative (ABR®), for instance, is someone who specializes in working with home buyers and has taken a course on buyer-client relationships.
 You can search the different types of designations here.

-Questions to Don’t Be Afraid to Ask a Lot of Questions
+Don’t Be Afraid to Ask a Lot of Questions

 Congratulations!
 You now have a list of agents you like based on their stats, and you’re ready to get to know the finalists.
 Binge a few episodes of “The Bachelor” for pointers — just kidding, don’t do that.